CopernicaMarketingSoftware/Documentation/Mailerq/4.0/sending-bounces.md

-MailerQ supports all these things: when communicating with a receiving server, MailerQ passes DSN parameters to tell the receiver what kind of bounces it likes to receive, and if MailerQ is used to receive mail it understands these kind of parameters.
+MailerQ supports all these things: when communicating with a receiving server, MailerQ passes DSN parameters to tell the receiver what kind of bounces you like to receive, and if MailerQ is used to receive mail it understands these kind of parameters too.
 MailerQ can also be configured to send out, receive and recognize DSN messages.